 Lid Gasket Provides the pressure seal for the frypot chamber

-The deadweight style operating pressure relief valve is used to Deadweight assembly result in the fryer building too much pressure.
+Deadweight ValveThe deadweight style operating pressure relief valve is used to

+Failure to clean the deadweight assembly daily could result in the fryer building too much pressure.
 Severe injuries and burns could result.